 We are looking for enthusiastic people who want to work as part of a team and who have a passion for Tavistock!
-The Trust's volunteers will be the backbone of our work going forward and if you'd like to get involved, we'd love to hear from you.
+The Trust's volunteers are the backbone of our work and if you'd like to get involved, we'd love to hear from you.
 We are now offering a wide range of different opportunities – you can find out a bit more about each of them below.

 Signing up to join any (or all!) of these teams is a fantastic way to help promote and conserve Tavistock’s heritage.
 It’s also an opportunity to learn a range of useful skills and to make new friends, as well as being a fun and rewarding experience in its own right!
 The Trust aims to match each volunteer with roles suited to their interests and experience, and we will do all that we can to enable volunteers with a range of abilities to get involved.

 We are committed to a full programme of support and will provide training for each role, as well as generic training in skills that are beneficial throughout, such as dementia awareness and safeguarding.